willj-dev/willj-dev.github.io/content/pages/conceptual-fp/introduction.rst

 People who prefer functional programming tend to be the same set of people who like statically-typed languages with very smart compilers.
 This is where basically all of the room for different opinions resides; I'll start by going over some of the reasoning behind that preference (as well as some of the arguments against it).
 Later on, I'll go over how that has to do with functional programming.

 First, some definitions.
 A *type system* is a way of assigning a property called *type* to a given *value* in the programming language.
 Types are a human construct that tell us something about what a program means: after all, inside the silicon we're just shuffling bits around.
-But when we have a function called :pseudoml:`stringLength` and let the computer plug any random bits into it, there's a good chance that whatever comes out won't even make sense as an integer, let alone a measure of length!
+But when we have a function called `stringLength` and let the computer plug any random bits into it, there's a good chance that whatever comes out won't even make sense as an integer, let alone a measure of length!

 To prevent this kind of faux pas, we tell the compiler (or the compiler infers from usage, if it's a smarty pants) that this function should only be called with one argument, a string, and the return value should only be used like an integer.
 We are in effect getting some documentation for free: clients can read the type signature of a function and understand quite a lot about its behavior, especially if we can guarantee that there are no "side effects" (more on that later).
 But that's not all!
 Static type checking can be considered a form of testing: not only does the compiler guarantee that the function is used correctly, but it can also guarantee that the *definition* of the function upholds the type signature we claimed it should!